emceelam/Multi-Chat-C/docker.md

       --publish 127.0.0.1:4020:4020 \
       multi_chat_c:latest

+    # Do we see the docker multi_chat_c?
     docker container ls

-    # from one terminal
+    # From one terminal
     telnet 127.0.0.1 4020

-    # from another terminal
+    # From another terminal
     telnet 127.0.0.1 4020

-    # from yet another terminal
+    # From yet another terminal
     telnet 127.0.0.1 4020

-    # if you want to look inside
+    # Optional: if you want to shell into the docker instance
-    docker exec --interactive --tty multi_chat_c /bin/sh
+    docker container exec --interactive --tty multi_chat_c /bin/sh

+    # Optional: normally the docker instance will quit on system shutdown
+    docker container stop multi_chat_c

-# second container
+# second docker container

+    # Notice we use a different name to differentiate this docker instance
     docker container run \
       --rm \
       --detach \